kriszyp/xstyle/README.md

 web applications with an elegantly simple, stylesheet driven approach.
 Xstyle also includes tools for loading CSS and building and minifying CSS-driven applications.

-Much of the functionality in xstyle is still pre-alpha, but this documentation is annotated with the stability of different functions.
+Much of the functionality in xstyle is still pre-alpha, but this documentation is annotated where implementation is incomplete.

 # Why Extensible CSS with xstyle?